wobkenh/simplematcomponents/projects/simplemattable/readme.md

 If you want to know which elements are currently displayed in your table, use the `renderedData` output parameter.
 If you want to know which elements apply to the current filter, use the `filteredData` output parameter.

+If you want to be informed when the user clicks on a row, listen to the `rowClick` output event.
+If you also want to make the table rows to appear clickable via a hover effect and pointer cursor, set the input parameter `rowClickable` to true.

 ### Complex Model

 If you have a more complex model, for example